flaturtha/CharlieChan/_short-stories/letter-in-the-mail.md

 And so it was for this—this handful of faded and dirty bills—that he had bartered his honor, his peace of mind, his quietude of soul?
 For this he had become an outcast, a wanderer upon the face of the earth!
 Who for all this wealth would give him back the right to walk with honest men?
 How now could he look upon the world and say that it was good?
 All was black and murky, discolored by the guilt upon his soul.
 He laughed aloud discordantly, and rocked his body to and fro in an agony of vain remorse.

 If only the boy had stayed away one little moment longer!
 If only one of the other clerks had been sent for the gold!
-If only        Cursed, cursed fate that had conspired to undo him!
+If only &hellip; Cursed, cursed fate that had conspired to undo him!

 Once he thought of taking the money back and confessing.
 No, that was impossible.
 The irrevocableness of his act sickened him.
 How could he erase from men&#39;s minds the knowledge of his guilt ?
 Would they not rather pity him as a weak fool, too cowardly to carry out the thievery he had devised?

 And the others—clerks, bookkeepers, tellers, Mr. Haskell, honest men all, poor, hard-working, struggling along on meager salaries, heads of families all—all—upon all would fall the shadow of his guilt.
 Mistrust would light upon all.

 Once before a clerk had stolen, and had been detected.
 It took six months to dissipate the vague suspicion which hovered over the bank.

+### The Confession
+{: .chaptertitle}

 Philip jerked upright in his seat, and seized a pad of paper which lay upon the table.
 He would do what he could in reparation.
 So far as lay within his power, he would make amends.
 Having no pen and ink, he took a lead pencil from his pocket and wrote: